tillberg/tbone/README.md

 ## Even more fun stuff!

-- `tbone.models`, `tbone.collections`: All the stuff you've added to TBone.
 - `TBONE_DEBUG`: Set to true just before loading TBone in order to enable debug output & features (not available using Production minified source).
 - `tbone.freeze()`: Freeze the page; no further TBone updates will occur.